What are the best British Gas Tariffs in 2019?

 British Gas releases different tariffs every few weeks, just like most energy suppliers do, which makes it difficult to keep track of prices.
 In an effort to simplify energy tariffs for customers, the energy regulator Ofgem introduced new rules in 2014 so that energy providers can only offer a maximum of four main tariffs to new customers.
 However, it remains a challenge even for us at Selectra to decipher the real price of energy from British Gas.

 We’ve done the hard work, pored over the small print and put together a guide to British Gas tariffs that will help you, the customer, make up your mind about whether to switch to the energy giant.
+The following are the tariffs British Gas has to offer its domestic customers.
+If you're looking for business energy tariffs, check out our guide to British Gas Business.

 British Gas Tariffs for existing customers